snotskie/ttrpg/site/src/characters.md

     - Grant the player a $+2$ bonus to a roll in their time of need for each Blessing Dice donated.
 This is the simplest option presented here, and depending on the situation may feel satisfying or underwhelming.
     - Grant the player a $+X$ bonus to a roll in their time of need, where $X$ is the number of Blessing Dice donated.
 Then, have them roll $Xd6$; if they roll a $1$ on any of those dice, they gain the $+X$ bonus again and repeat this step.
 This option likely guarantees success on a vital roll, requires no prior planning, and can feel satisfyingly chaotic.

+---

+### Blessed by Collaboration

+Whenever you spend ①① or more to Help another character, they gain a bonus as though you had spent an additional ①①.

+### Synchronized Spark

+You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and the Blessing Die cost is paid between the two characters. *This Ability requires and extends Blessed by Collaboration.*

+### Epic Storytelling

+Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell a rousing story or give a rousing speech.
+Each other character who hears the story or speech gains a Blessing Die. *This Ability requires and extends Blessed by Collaboration.*

+---

+### Radical Self-Acceptance

+While you are Uncool, you may roll Checks using a different Basic Stat than normal.
+Then once a Check succeeds this way, you are no longer Uncool.

+### Ascendant Spark

+You may perform a non-violent Spark Stat Check using three Stats instead of two, so long as those Stats each use a $d8$ or larger and you pay double the Blessing Die cost as usual. *This Ability requires and extends Radical Self-Acceptance.*

+### Epic Awkwardness

+Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell an cringy joke or perform an embarrassing dance.
+Each other character who hears the joke or witnesses the dance becomes Uncool. *This Ability requires and extends Radical Self-Acceptance.*

+---

+### Efficiently Packed

+Whenever you would fail a Check to see if you already have an item on you, protect yourself for $+dc2$.

+### Blessed by Luck

-**Blessed by Thorns:** When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
-Then this ability cannot be activated again until you spend ③ to recharge it.
+When you fail a Check, you may attempt the Check again, using the newer result instead.
+Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires and extends Efficiently Packed.*

+### Epic Fortitude

+Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the right item or idea you need for the situation.
+When you succeed your next Check during the same scene, increase the size of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium. *This Ability requires and extends Efficiently Packed.*

+---

+### Tactful Speech

+Whenever you would lose a Contest trying to persuade, influence, inspire, or deceive others, protect yourself for $+dc2$.

+### Blessed by Wits

-**Blessed by Wits:** When you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
-Then this ability cannot be activated again until you spend ③ to recharge it.
+When you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
+Then this ability cannot be activated again until you spend ③ to recharge it. *This Ability requires and extends Tactful Speech.*

+### Blessed by Intrigue

+Up to once per scene, you may end, begin, or modify one rumor.
+Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires and extends Tactful Speech.*

+---

+### Line of Credit

-**Blessed by Steadfastness:** Up to once per session, when you fail a Check or lose a Contest by $5$ or more, gain a Blessing.
+Whenever you would fail a Check or lose a Contest while purchasing goods or services, protect yourself for $+dc2$.

+### Blessed by Insurance

+When a character fails a Check or loses a Contest to tend to your wounds, that character may turn the failure into a success or the loss into a win.
+Then this ability cannot be activated again until you spend ①①① to recharge it, and when it is recharged, increase the cost to recharge it by ①①. *This Ability requires and extends Line of Credit.*

+### Blessed by Voices

+You may call upon a higher power, a criminal underground, a book of forbidden knowledge, or so on to gain access to secret information or an answer to a question that you wouldn't normally be able to do.
+This information may come with consequences.
+Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Line of Credit.*

+---

+### Sharp Recall

+Whenever you would fail a Check trying to recall information, protect yourself for $+dc2$.

+### Optimal Solution

+Up to twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$; these dice do not bump.
+Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' results would be equal.
+For example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
+If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$. *This Ability requires and extends Sharp Recall.*

+### Shower Thoughts

+Up to once per session, when you are resting or performing leisure activity in a safe place, you may perform a roll using Head or Home.
+Then up to once before the end of the session, you may use the value of that roll instead of rolling for a Check or non-violent Contest using any Stat. *This Ability requires and extends Sharp Recall.*

+---

+### Advanced Training

+Increase the result of your rolls using a $d8$ or larger by $+1$.

+### Ease of Focus

+Your rolls using a $d8$ or larger also bump when you roll a $2$ on the die. *This Ability requires and extends Advanced Training.*

+### Focused Determination

+Each time you bump your dice, increase the result of the roll by an additional $+1$. *This Ability requires and extends Advanced Training.*

+### Ambidexterity

+In a Monstrous Endeavor you may activate two muddle buttons per round. *This Ability requires and extends Advanced Training.*

+### Calling Card

+Up to once per Stealth Endeavor, when you would be made you may instead increase the alertness of the Endeavor. *This Ability requires and extends Advanced Training.*

+### Quick Scan

+Up to once per Discovery Endeavor, when a lay of the land is given, you may choose a type of glimmer button.
+More of that type will be added to the number line than usual. *This Ability requires and extends Advanced Training.*

+### Honorable Combat

+You may attack honorably, using Hand for a violent Contest instead of Hurt as usual.
+If you would win the Contest with a Maximum outcome, you win with a Very Major outcome instead, which cannot be increased by other effects.
+Moreover, you leave yourself open to dirty tricks; if the Defender attacks you with Hurt at the same time, they gain a $+dc2$ bonus to the roll, as though Helped by your attempt at honorable combat. *This Ability requires and extends Advanced Training.*

+---

+### Blessed by Circumstance

+During a roll involving three or more characters, you may swap the results of two characters’ rolls.
+Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires a $d8$ or larger in Head or Hurry.*

+### Blessed by Disruption

-**Blessed by Disruption:** When another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.
+When another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
+Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires a $d8$ or larger in Hand or Hurt.*

-**Blessed by Intrigue:** Up to once per scene, you may end, begin, or modify one rumor.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.
+### Blessed by Drama

-**Blessed by Drama:** Up to twice per session, when your character is not present in the scene, you may introduce something into the narrative, such as an item, a friend, an enemy, an event, a description, or so on.
+Up to twice per session, when your character is not present in the scene, you may introduce something into the narrative, such as an item, a friend, an enemy, an event, a description, or so on.
 The DM will then improvise or riff on your idea.
-Then this ability cannot be activated again until you spend ⑤⑤ to recharge it.
+Then this ability cannot be activated again until you spend ⑤⑤ to recharge it. *This Ability requires a $d8$ or larger in Heart or Home.*

-**Blessed by Voices:** You may call upon a higher power, a criminal underground, a book of forbidden knowledge, or so on to gain access to secret information or an answer to a question that you wouldn't normally be able to do.
-This information may come with consequences.
-Then this ability cannot be activated again until you spend ④ to recharge it.

-**Blessed by Insurance:** When a character fails a Check or loses a Contest to tend to your wounds, that character may turn the failure into a success or the loss into a win.
-Then this ability cannot be activated again until you spend ①①① to recharge it, and when it is recharged, increase the cost to recharge it by ①①.

-**Blessed by Collaboration:** Whenever you spend ①① or more to Help another character, they gain a bonus as though you had spent an additional ①①.
-You may gain this Ability multiple times, with all instances of it counting as one total towards your number of Abilities.

-**Epic Storytelling:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell a rousing story or give a rousing speech.
-Each other character who hears the story or speech gains a Blessing Die.

-**Epic Fortitude:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the right item or idea you need for the situation.
-When you succeed your next Check during the same scene, increase the size of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium.

-**Epic Awkwardness:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell an cringy joke or perform an embarrassing dance.
-Each other character who hears the joke or witnesses the dance becomes Uncool.
+### Past Repeated

+Up to once per session, when you fail a Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
+If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with, even for actions not typically covered by your History Stat. *This Ability requires a $d8$ or larger in History.*

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.